$t$-Structures with Grothendieck hearts via functor categories

 Although there exist Grothendieck categories with enough projective objects which are not module categories (see~\cite{BHPST}), they seem to be quite difficult to construct and we do not use them here.

 Here we focus more on the dual question when $\widecheck{\mcQ}$ is AB5 or a Grothendieck category.
 A main argument, which we extend and apply here, was given in \cite{PoSt}.
-The key notion is that of pure-injectivity, which is defined in the spirit of~\cite{CS} and which coincides with the classical one when $\mcA$ is either \begin{itemize} \item a locally finitely presented additive category with products (see \cite{CB}) or \item a compactly generated triangulated category (see \cite[Theorem 1.8]{K}). \end{itemize}
+The key notion is that of pure-injectivity, which is defined in the spirit of~\cite{CS} and which coincides with the classical one when $\mcA$ is either \begin{itemize} \item a locally finitely presented additive category with products (see \cite{CB}; beware that following~\cite{AR}, one would dub such categories finitely accessible with products) or \item a compactly generated triangulated category (see \cite[Theorem 1.8]{K}). \end{itemize}

 \begin{opr} Let $\mcA$ be any additive category with (set-indexed) products.

 \begin{enumerate} \item An object $Y$ of $\mcA$ will be called \emph{pure-injective} if, for each set $I$, there is a morphism $f\dd Y^I\la Y$ such that $f\circ\lambda_i=1_Y$, where $\lambda_i\dd Y\la Y^I$ is the canonical section, for each $i\in I$. \item A pure-injective object $Y\in\mcA$ is \emph{accessible} if the category $\Prod_ \mcA(Y)$ has a generator (that is, there is $Y'\in\Prod_\mcA(Y)$ such that the functor $\Hom(Y',?)\dd\Prod_\mcA(Y)\la\Ab$ is faithful). \end{enumerate} \end{opr}